tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-2/README.md

 ## Refactoring: Extract Function

 - What is different in this code compared to exercise-1?
+  - all the code is abstracted into functions and thode functions are called inside main
 - Is this code better or worse than exercise-1?
+  - This code is better since it improves the
 - What are the tradeoffs compared to exercise-1?
 - Are you able to spot any mistakes or inconsistencies in the changes?